What?! This blog is supposed to be about a crazy family of 6 living in a remodeled RV. Homebuying??

 Mark and I reminded each other over and over, we weren’t in a hurry.
 We’d wait for the right home.

-But I started dreaming about washing dishes in a dishwasher again, baking in an electrical oven, and taking a bath.
+But I started dreaming about washing dishes in a dishwasher again, baking in an electric oven, and taking a bath.

 My thoughts progressed to having a huge kitchen with an island and breakfast bar, double oven, swimming pool, it got crazy fast folks!